line47/line47.github.io/_featuredwork/tsp.md

 <figure>
 <img src="/assets/images/projects/tsp-old.png"/>
-<figcaption>This was the TSP site prior to updating the content, design and information architecture.</figcaption>
+<figcaption>This was the TSP site before updating the content, design and information architecture.</figcaption>
 </figure>

 We utilized the U.S. Web Design System as a starting point for the updated design.
 We focused on plain language as well as simplifying the information architecture to help users understand the options the TSP provides and what is available to them.